 Some of the services that MDAA provides through this program are:

 - Domestic Violence 101 - This training is designed for newer prosecutors who have just started handling, or soon will be handling, domestic violence cases in the district courts.
 It equips ADAs with the knowledge and tools necessary to handle challenging domestic violence cases successfully and confidently.

-- Sexual Assault 201 – In 2013, this day-long training covered everything from grand jury investigation to preparing DNA evidence and motions in limine.
+- Sexual Assault 201 – This day-long training covers everything from grand jury investigation to preparing DNA evidence and motions in limine.
 Other training segments included working with challenging victims and prosecuting sexual assaults that occur within a relationship.